buddhist-uni/buddhist-uni.github.io/_content/essays/spiritual-friendship_hasapanno.md

   - friendship
   - bodhisatta
   - iddhi
+  - form
 year: 2013
 pages: 8
 ---

-A four-part blog series that looks at the relationship of Kruba SiVichai and Luang Pu Mun, in particular Kruba SiVichai's involvement in temple restoration across Northern Thailand.
+A retelling of the wholesome, spiritual friendship between Kruba SiVichai and Luang Pu Mun: the Bodhisattva and the Arahant.